VielLosero/HugeSlackBuilds/README.md

 HugeSlackBuild scripts are files that can be reproduced.
 See point above.

+HugeSlackBuild scripts like ./ncdu.694781a44d61ee0e813d719f4598f909.3b1561b4530078e7fdbbec2b35c39df3.HugeSlackBuild can be used to make a reporducible package for Slackware in this case for ncdu aplication.

 The HugeSlackBuild script have all you need to compile the sources and made a Slackare package that can be reproduced for other people with other systems, environment, time zones, etc. Whit the same architecture or cross-compiling it.

 WARNING: Runing HugeSlackBuild scripts will change your system date.
 The use of a virtual machine or containers are hight recomended, or REMEMBER update your system date after run HugeSlackBuild scripts.

-When you run for the firt time a HugeSlackBuild script like ncdu.4cba24a92fee3614203e0590a51e2de9.HugeSlackBuild it will compile the sources like a Slackbuild script and create a Slackware package that u can install in Slackware systems.
+When you run for the firt time a HugeSlackBuild script in that case ncdu.694781a44d61ee0e813d719f4598f909.HugeSlackBuild it will compile the sources like a Slackbuild script and create a Slackware package that u can install in Slackware systems.
 Like a SlackBuild script do but with an extra layer that made the resulting package to be reproducible.

-That pàckage reproduction are made storing and reproducing some timestamps, environment variables, and patching some Slackbuild scripts as needed.
+That pàckage reproduction are made storing and reproducing some timestamps, environment variables, and patching some Slackbuild scripts as needed to do it reproducible.
 Each package can need different treatment.
 You can play with and help to made reproducibles all packages.

 So it is recomended run it on a temporal empty directory.